m3trik/Scripts_portable/docs/README.md

 ## tk_switchboard:
 ######
-*the following is an example of some of the imformation held for each tool class instance.
-From this information, you can call switchboard methods to get most relevent information easily wherever you need it.*
+*the following is an example of some of the data held for each tool class instance.*
 *for a full up-to-date list, check the tk_switchboard module's docstring.*

 * class name as string